shadownet-irc/Website/site/rules.md

 Depending on the severity of the infraction, measures may be taken at a network level.

-Channel owners may run their channel as they see fit.
+Channel owners and/or operators may run their channel as they see fit.
 They do not have to give justification for any action they take, but doing such a thing is usually a good idea.

 Your IP address should remain cloaked unless you remove the cloak or other mitigating circumstances.
 For logistics reasons, ShadowNET staff will always